Muhammad Rishi, M.D.

 Prevention tips include:

 - Stay at home as much as possible.
 Remember: The most effective known intervention to avoid getting sick is social distancing.
 If you go outside, use a mask.
-Instructions on making a homemade mask are on the CDC website.

 - Maintain an inventory of supplies in your home should you need to be quarantined or become sick.